omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 .. image:: publishing-edit-custom-steps-v7.png

-Note the option to reset all custim steps to default.
+Note the option to reset all custom steps to default.

 Setup
 -------